PoisotLab/ms_network_prediction/manuscript.md

 order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla]

+We can represent these networks of interactions as graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco; @Pascual2006EcoNet].
+The value of each edge represents information about that interaction.
+We can represent this network using a matrix, using 1s and 0s to represent the presence or absence of an interaction between species $i$ and species $j$ at each matrix entry $(i,j)$.
+[@Dunne2006NetStr].
+This construct allows for convenient computation of network properties, particularly properties relating to network structure.

 Better prediction of ecological networks would help unify the fields of community, network, and spatial ecology; improve the quantification of the functional relationships between species [@Dehling2018BriElt;